mrward/mrward.github.com/source/projects/MonoDevelopDotNetCoreExtensionsAddin/Releases/index.markdown

  * Allow global default .NET runtime to be set from the Project - Default .NET menu
  * Custom .NET runtimes can be specified in Preferences - Build and Debug - .NET Runtimes
  * Supports Visual Studio for Mac 17.4
+ * Support custom .NET CLI location in the global.json file

 ## Version 0.4